bryndin/provo/README.md

-# Provo - Your Personal Lightweight Provisioner
+# Provo - Taming the Chaos of Automation Scripts

 Provo is a modular framework designed to streamline the setup and provisioning of environments.
 Whether you need to provision a new VM, install a specific shell, configure an editor, deploy your dotfiles, or set up any other software, Provo provides an easy-to-use, modular approach to manage these tasks.